finebyte/AppMsgBridge/README.md

 ```
 export PYTHONPATH="/usr/local/Cellar/pebble-sdk/4.0/libexec/vendor/lib/python2.7/site-packages:/usr/local/Cellar/pebble-sdk/4.0/libexec/lib/python2.7/site-packages"
 ```

+* Older SDK installs will need to find where the SDK and libpebble2 was installed under that.

+`export PYTHONPATH=PATH_TO_YOUR_PEBBLE_SDK/.env/lib/python2.7/site-packages`

 * Run the Bridge with the uri to your Android device and the emulator on localhost